-Here are some of the use cases that project management software can offer for your project, team, and organization.
+Here are some of the use cases that project management software offers for your project, team, and organization.

-One of the foremost use cases of any project management software is project planning, or the ability to separate a project into steps and goals.
+One of the main use cases of any project management software is project planning, or the ability to separate a project into steps and goals.

 One important note here is that the project management software you choose should match the project management methodology at your organization.